-In FY 1999, some type of health insurance covered approximately 14% of Medicaid recipients under the age of 65.
-The majority of these recipients were covered by group health insurance through their own employers or those of parents or spouses.
+In FY 2000, approximately 14% of Medicaid recipients under the age of 65 had other health insurance coverage.
+The majority of these recipients were covered by group health plans through their own employers or those of parents or spouses.
 A significant number of the plans offered by these employers require their insured to use participating providers and obtain precertification of certain services, resulting in substantial savings to Medicaid.
 For individuals age 65 and older, approximately 15 percent were covered by a Medicare supplement or other health plan.